 Case Name: Sherry Evans-Carmichael v.
 Liberty Mutual Group Inc.

-Court: U.S. District Court for the District of New Mexico
+Court: US District Court for the District of New Mexico

 Date of Decision: April 4, 2017

-Type of Claim: Short Term Disability and Supplemental Disability Benefits
+Type of Claim: Short-Term Disability and Supplemental Disability Benefits

 Insurance Company: Liberty Mutual Group Inc.